ybchen97/filler_detection/README.md

 **Sigmoid:** Used at the end to achieve a more accurate binary output (ie is the trigger word detected or not?)

+Any further info can be found in my notes on DL [here](https://larrylawl.github.io/notes/coursera-dl-notes.html#recurrent-neural-networks).
+Alternatively just ping me!

 ## Credits
 ![Andrew Ng's Trigger Word Detection Assignment](https://github.com/Kulbear/deep-learning-coursera/blob/master/Sequence%20Models/Trigger%20word%20detection%20-%20v1.ipynb)